anvilresearch/connect-docs/deploy/modulus.md

 <!-- ^^ This is the lowest memory available, which we used to test minimum requirements for Connect on Modulus.
 Update if minimum requirements are higher. -->
 * Default server

-## Create a new Anvil Connect project locally
+## Create a New Anvil Connect Project Locally
 Run  `sudo npm install -g anvil-connect` to install the Connect CLI.
 Once you've run this, you will have access to `nv`, Connect's CLI, globally on your computer or VM.

 Then, to initialize an instance of Connect locally, run